 Question No. 4: Would the new IRA merely amount to a tax break for the rich?
-It is true that among those with household inhere's ca comes of \$100,000 or more, virtually every person-99 percent said he or she would contribute.
+It is true that among those with household incomes of \$100,000 or more, virtually every person-99 percentsaid he or she would contribute.
 So, yes, in that sense, the new IRA would offer a tax break for the relatively rich.
 But not only for them.
 Our survey shows massive support for the new IRA across all income levels, including 96 percent of those with more normal family incomes of around \$40,000 and \$50,000, who were largely ineligible to fully deduct their contributions today; plus, 82 percent of those making under \$30,000.